This article is intended for people who plan to develop their IT product, but don’t yet know what kind of specialists they need.

 - Cross-platform applications developers – create applications that can work on several platforms.

-Projects they participate in: development of mobile applications for iOS and Android.
+Projects they participate in the development of mobile applications for iOS and Android.

 What they use in their work: